zotonic/zotonic/doc/manuals/notification.rst

 The notification system
 =======================

-Zotonic's notifier system makes it possible to create modular components with pluggable interface.
+Zotonic’s notifier system makes it possible to create modular components with pluggable interface.
 The notifier system is used by internal core Zotonic components like the authentication mechanism, the logging system and more.